 Amorphous Solid Dispersion

-Amorphous solid dispersion is a technique to improve the solubility of poorly dissolved drugs.
-The key to good ASD is not allowing drug molecules to recrystallize in a polymer matrix, which is an excellent challenge in thermodynamics and kinetics.
-We use molecular simulation techniques and cooperate with experimental groups to study fundamental questions such as Gibbs mixing free energy, polymer-drug interface energy, Tg, viscosity, and long-time MSD measurements in ASD.
+Amorphous solid dispersion (ASD) is a technique for improving the solubility of poorly dissolved drugs.
+The key to good dispersion is not allowing drug molecules to recrystallize in a polymer matrix, which is an excellent challenge in thermodynamics and kinetics.
+Experimental ASD studies usually take several months to examine results.
+Therefore, simulation studies are an alternative technique to reduce the study time.
+We are using molecular simulation to study fundamental polymer-drug interaction in ASD, which is considered as governing factor for the recrystallization.

 I am also welcome to exchange ideas for using the following packages and shell scripting.